MystoGunFTW/NewWorldLibrary/guides/Everfall_Guide.md

     4. Go to Coopers Ranch and Dig up the Soil
     5. Walk back to Windsward, get any Turkeys and Rabbits you still need
     6. Turn in

-16. Pick up all the quests
+    7. Pick up all the quests

+## First Light

 1. Run to First Light taking the West Exit out ot Windsward
-    2. Do Second Course on the way
+    1. Do Second Course on the way
         1. If you have a Musket, Bow, Staff you can try to do "Predator, Pray", otherwise SKIP
-    3. Turn in Quest at First Light
+    2. Turn in Quest at First Light
-    4. Get all the quests
+    3. Get all the quests
-    5. Do "Powder Kegs" and "Dayspring Barley"
+    4. Do "Powder Kegs" and "Dayspring Barley"
-    6. Turn them in
+    5. Turn them in

 17. Pick up all Quests
     1. Do Hilltop Hops